Pinterest is not what most people think it is.

 While Pinterest is a digital platform, Pinterest essentially competes for brand ad spends that happen on traditional offline channels like print, direct mail, television and radio, as well as ad spends on online channels like Google, Facebook, Amazon, Snapchat & more.

-While offline media budgets are shifting to online media and online media is expected to grow substantially, growing revenue will be challenging for Pinterest revenue since most media budgets are allocated to digital advertising behemoths like Google, Facebook & Amazon, which account for more than 70% of the digital ad spending.
+While offline media budgets are shifting to online media and online media is expected to grow substantially, growing revenue will be challenging for Pinterest revenue since most media budgets are allocated to digital advertising behemoths like Google, Facebook & Amazon, which account for close to 60% of the digital ad spending.

 What makes Pinterest advertising unique in a sea of digital advertising platforms?